 Our program offers both credit and non-credit opportunities for students from outside Canada who wish to experience life in Ontario and take advantage of our first-class public education system.
 All courses offered are Ministry of Education approved and recognized around the world in major universities and colleges across many countries.
 Ontario is among the world leaders in education!

-Credit courses require 5 (110 hours minimum) months of study.
-Semester 1 begins in September and semester 2 begins in February.
-Students take 4 subjects in each semester and over the course of 4 or sometimes 5 school years students must earn 30 credits, which include 18 compulsory credits and 12 electives to be eligible to receive an Ontario Secondary School Diploma (OSSD).
+Credit courses require five (5 x 110 hours) months of study.
+Semester one (1) begins in September and semester two (2) begins in February.
+Students take four (4) subjects in each semester and over the course of four (4) years, students must earn 30 credits, which include 18 compulsory credits and 12 electives to be eligible to receive an Ontario Secondary School Diploma (OSSD).

-Avon Maitland offers specialized English Second Language (coded ESL) courses to those international students who require them.
-Our very successful program begins with our ESL Vital English pre test/course and is followed up by our ESL support teachers who will deliver a test to determine the level of English language training required.
-An individualized program will then be developed to best serve the ESL student.
+Avon Maitland offers specialized English Second Language (coded ESL) courses to those international students who require language support.
+Our very successful program begins with our ESL Vital English pre-test assessment and is followed up by our ESL support staff who determine the level of English language training required.
+An individualized program will then be developed to best serve the student with ESL.

-To assist our schools with programming for our international students, our International Student Program department will confer with each school with regard to each student’s timetable and advise staff to the academic and social needs of the new students.
-The International student department is also available to assist international students throughout the year with any questions or concerns they might have while enrolled in our schools.
+To assist our schools with programming for our international students, our International Student Program Department will collaborate with each school to determine a student’s timetable and advise staff to the academic and social needs of the new students.
+The International Student Department is also available to assist international students throughout their stay with any questions or concerns they might have while enrolled in our schools.

 Avon Maitland’s 8 high schools offer courses in the following areas of study: